What Is Status Quo Bias?

 Why does it happen?
 The simple answer is that people naturally view change as costly, unsafe, and risky.
 If the perceived benefits of a new or alternative solution don’t outweigh the perceived costs of changing their status quo, people tend to take no action to change.
 They prefer instead to continue on the path they’re already on—even if the alternative is objectively better.

-Decision-making science has shown that Status Quo Bias is closely related to another cognitive bias known as Loss Aversion—a concept that was popularized by Nobel Prize-winning researchers Daniel Kahneman and Amos Tversky.
+Decision Science research has shown that Status Quo Bias is closely related to another cognitive bias known as Loss Aversion—a concept that was popularized by Nobel Prize-winning researchers Daniel Kahneman and Amos Tversky.

 Loss Aversion research found that the potential for loss stands out more in peoples’ minds than the potential for gain.
 And people are twice as motivated to make a decision to avoid a loss than to achieve a gain.